 In the GDCh headquarters always take questions one at the training and the study of chemistry.
 Here you can find a selection of them.
 At this point we would also like to point out that we cannot provide student advice.
 There are corresponding positions at universities for this purpose.
 You can find the list of contact persons for this at www.chemie-studieren.de.
 The answers listed are intended to serve as food for thought and a basis for further research.

-planet-beruf is made available by the Federal Employment Agency and provides information on all topics relating to career choices, applications and training.
-It helps students the secondary level (13 to 17 years) going to be clear about their * career planning.
+planet-beruf is provided by the Federal Employment Agency and provides information on all topics relating to career choice, application and training.
+The site helps secondary school students (ages 13 to 17) to get a clear idea of their career plans.

 There are many options here.
 Www.chemie-studieren.de can certainly give you an initial overview.
 There you will also find contact persons for student advice at the respective university.
 Some universities also offer trial days.